-- random:random is an ANYMAIL_WEBHOOK_SECRET shared secret - yoursite.example.com is your Django site
+• random:random is an ANYMAIL\WEBHOOK\SECRET shared secret

+• yoursite.example.com is your Django site

-Anymail doesn't care about the "include bounce content" and "post only on first open" Postmark webhook settings: whether to use them is your choice.
+Choose all the event types you want to receive.
+Anymail doesn't care about the "include messsage content" and "post only on first open" options; whether to use them is your choice.